You just had a baby (or maybe you’re about to give birth) and you’re wondering what you can expect after birth.

 What to Look Out For:

-- Bleeding: Of course you will still be bleeding after delivery, make sure you have plenty of maxi pads in the house, these are my favorites.
+- Bleeding:You’ll still be bleeding at this point in your vaginal birth recovery.
+Make sure you have plenty of maxi pads in the house, these are my favorites.
 Be sure to talk to your doctor or nurse before going home about how much bleeding is expected.